oracle-quickstart/oci-cloudnative/src/docs/content/observability/observability-example/usecase.md

 ### Setting Alarms

-In Metric Explorer once you have chosen mushopnamespace and all its attributes, select create alarm
+In Metric Explorer once you have chosen the metric namespace and all its attributes, select create alarm

     Alarm Name: <Name_Of_Your_Alarm>
-    Metric Namespace: mushopnamespace
+    Metric Namespace: <Your_MetricNamespace>
-    Trigger rule: <value equal to 406 with trigger delay 0 minutes>
+    Trigger rule: <value equal to 1 with trigger delay 0 minutes>
     Destination: <Select your notifications topic>

-Send some more HTTP Status 406 requests and you will start receiving emails like this
+Send some more HTTP Status 406 requests (By placing orders above $105 as discussed) and you will start receiving emails like this

 ![alarm-mail](../../images/alarm-mail.png)